Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 In this simple lab setup, our attacker and victim can communicate, allowing us to simulate attacks in a safe environment.
 If I didn't want an attacker-victim setup and instead wanted to learn some basic Windows administration, my lab might instead look like this:

-{% include figure image_path="/assets/images/posts/hacking_lab/windows_lab.png" alt="Physical Lab Diagram" caption="Lab design for learning Windows basics; a server (picutred right) can communicate via the network to two client machines.
+{% include figure image_path="/assets/images/posts/hacking_lab/windows_lab.png" alt="Physical Lab Diagram" caption="Lab design for learning Windows basics; a server (pictured right) can communicate via the network to two client machines.
 Configuring the machines in this environment can help you learn about Windows Services and System Administration." %}

-You may be beginning to undertand that the possibilities with a lab setup are endless, what you build is totally up to you!
+You may be beginning to understand that the possibilities with a lab setup are endless, what you build is totally up to you!
 You can add and remove machines to learn different things.

 Whilst these diagrams are technically what we're aiming for, the lab in this walkthrough won't have physical machines and switches, it will use virtual machines and networking.
 The below design is logically equivalent to the first physical lab diagram, but is configured using virtual machines instead: